carpentries-lab/metagenomics-analysis/_episodes/03-assessing-read-quality.md

 to transfer them to our local computers (i.e. your laptop).

-To transfer a file from a remote server to our own machines, we will use `scp`, which we learned yesterday in the Shell Genomics lesson.
+To transfer a file from a remote server to our own machines, we will use `scp`, which we learned yesterday in the Introduction to the Command Line lesson.

-First we
-will make a new directory on our computer to store the HTML files we're transferring.
+First we will make a new directory on our computer to store the HTML files we're transferring.
 Let's put it on our desktop for now.
 Open a new tab in your terminal program (you can use the pull down menu at the top of your screen or the Cmd+t keyboard shortcut) and type: